renkman/Renkbench/README.md

 The system is setup with [Docker Compose](https://docs.docker.com/compose/), consisting of two containers:

 * The renkbench app (Go and JavaScript ES6)
-* The MongoDb instance
+* The MongoDB instance

-Putting the application into a Docker image enhanced the delivery process and brought the advantage to run it locally without setting up a Mongo DB instance and the Node.js stuff for the JacaScript unit tests.
+Putting the application into a Docker image enhanced the delivery process and brought the advantage to run it locally without setting up a MongoDB instance and the Node.js stuff for the JacaScript unit tests.
 For CI build and release I added the Azure DevOps pipelines as YAML code.
 I will replace them with GitHub Actions, which are also stored in the current repository.

 ## JavaScript unit tests
 I started with unit testing using [Jasmine](https://github.com/jasmine/jasmine) and [jsdom](https://github.com/jsdom/jsdom), after I cut the createNode builder out of the monolith.